verdammelt/octopress/source/_posts/2012-05-15-the-lotus-eaters.markdown

 From the [Odyssey][odysseus]:

->    but gave them to eat of the lotus, which was so delicious that those who ate
+>    ...but gave them to eat of the lotus, which was so delicious that those
->    of it left off caring about home
+>    who ate of it left off caring about home

 I believe that the [Sazerac](sazerac) may be my 'lotus' - what is yours?